Surajit Chandra Sinha: Career

 He held a number of academic and administrative posts such as deputy director and director of the Anthropological Survey of India in Calcutta.
 At this time he was considered to be an advisor of the then Indian prime minister, Indira Gandhi.
 He was the professor of anthropology at the Indian Institute of Management, Calcutta.
 He became the upacharya of Visva Bharati, Santiniketan.
 After retirement he became the second director of the Indian Council of Social science Research sponsored Centre for Studies in Social Sciences, Calcutta.

 Sinha distinguished himself in the field of social and cultural anthropology.
 Upon returning to India from the United States, he continued to conduct field research.
 His main area of interest were Indian tribes, especially the Bhumij tribe in central India.
 While in USA, Sinha did a unique field study in an American village on religion.
 His research report entitled "Religion in an Affluent Society" was published in Current Anthropology.
 Surajit Sinha's original contribution in Indian anthropology could be found in his articles on 'Tribe-Caste and Tribe-Peasant Continua in Central India'(1965), 'State formation and Rajput myth in Tribal Central India'(1962) and 'Bhumij-Kshatriya social movement in south Manbhum(1959) in which he viewed tribes and castes not as separate and isolated social and cultural categories but as parts of the greater Indian civilization in an evolutionary scheme under which formation of the early states in India took place.
 Sinha was basically a pioneering historical anthropologist of India who combined field and archival data in a very early period of Indian anthropology.

 Opinion

-Sinha was committed to the ideologies of both Mahatma Gandhi and Rabindranath Tagore, arguably the two most eminent Indians in the nineteenth and the twentieth centuries.
+Sinha was committed to the ideologies of both Mahatma Gandhi and Rabindranath Tagore, two of the most eminent Indians in the nineteenth and the twentieth centuries.
 The difference between the views of these two men was that whereas Gandhi wanted every Indian to be (in the best sense) a Shudra, Tagore wanted every Indian to be (also in the best sense) a Brahmin.
 Sinha held a self-critical view on Indian anthropology.
 According to him Indian anthropologists save a few exceptions, largely remained 'Western apprentice' and could not develop their own tradition.